Lu Dongliang

-Lu Dongliang (卢东亮; born December 1973) is a Chinese executive and politician who is the current party secretary of Datong, in office since November 2021.
-Previously he served as vice governor of Shanxi, and before that, chairman and party branch secretary of the Aluminum Corporation of China Limited.
+Lu Dongliang (卢东亮; born December 1973) is a Chinese executive and politician.
+Since June 2025, he has served as Governor of Shanxi.
+Previously he served as party secretary of Datong, vice governor of Shanxi, and before that, chairman and party branch secretary of the Aluminum Corporation of China Limited.

 He joined the Chinese Communist Party (CCP) in May 1993 and began his political career in May 2020.
-He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate member of the 20th Central Committee of the Chinese Communist Party.
+He is a representative of the 20th National Congress of the Chinese Communist Party and an alternate of the 20th Central Committee of the Chinese Communist Party.

 Biography

 Lu was born in Kangping County, Liaoning, in December 1973.
 In 1991, he entered North China University of Technology, where he majored in accounting.

-After graduating in 1995, Lu became an official in the Audit Department of China National Nonferrous Metals Industry Corporation and then the Finance Department of Preparatory Group of China Copper Lead Zinc Group Corporation.
-Starting in October 2010, he served in several posts in the Aluminum Corporation of China Limited, including manager of General Management Division, deputy general manager and general manager of Finance Department, and general manager of Lanzhou Branch.
+After graduating in 1995, Lu became an official in the audit department of China Nonferrous Metal Mining Group and then the finance department of Preparatory Group of China Copper Lead Zinc Group Corporation.
+Starting in October 2010, he served in several posts in the Aluminum Corporation of China Limited, including manager of the general management division, deputy general manager and general manager of the finance department, and general manager of the Lanzhou branch.
 He was promoted to deputy general manager in April 2016, concurrently serving as chairman and party branch secretary since February 2019.

-Lu was appointed vice governor of Shanxi in May 2020 and in October 2021 was admitted to member of the Standing Committee of the CCP Shanxi Provincial Committee, the province's top authority.
+Lu was appointed vice governor of Shanxi in May 2020 and in October 2021 was admitted as member of the Standing Committee of the CCP Shanxi Provincial Committee, the province's top authority.
 In November 2021, he was chosen as party secretary of Datong, the top political position in the city.

+In December 2024, Lu was again appointed vice governor of Shanxi.
+In May 2025, Lu was appointed vice secretary of the CCP Shanxi Provincial Committee, then appointed acting governor of Shanxi in June 2025.